Trio of storms threatens nearly every weather hazard, including ‘life-threatening’ debris flows in LA fire burn areas

 Travel during and after the storm could be “nearly impossible” and any power outages “may last multiple days” in these areas, according to the NWS.

-A streak of snow will fall north of the worst ice Tuesday into Wednesday.
-Snow could fall heavily and pile up quickly in some areas, including Washington, DC.
+A band of snow will fall north of the area expected to get the worst ice Tuesday into Wednesday.
+Heavy snow could fall and pile up quickly in some areas, including Washington, DC.
 Up to 6 inches of snow is possible in the nation’s capital with the heaviest snow likely to start Tuesday evening and continue overnight.
 New snow will add onto an already impressive winter total to date.
 As much snow has fallen in Washington, DC, since December 1 as in the past two winters combined.

-Heavy rain will drench areas on the southern, warmer side of the storm.
-Flooding rainfall is possible over a wide area of the South Tuesday and Wednesday: A level 2 of 4 risk is in place for parts of every state from Texas to the Carolinas — including many areas still recovering from Hurricane Helene — during this time, according to the Weather Prediction Center.
+On the warmer side of the storm, to the south, heavy rain is expected to drench the area.
+Heavy rainfall will bring a risk of flooding over a wide area of the South Tuesday and Wednesday: A level 2 of 4 risk is in place for parts of every state from Texas to the Carolinas — including many areas still recovering from Hurricane Helene — during this time, according to the Weather Prediction Center.

+Kansas Gov. Laura Kelly issued a state of disaster emergency proclamation on Sunday due to incoming winter weather expected to hit the state Monday evening.

+“As I did during past storms, I urge all Kansans to take measures to make sure their families are ready by making a home emergency kit and emergency plan,” she said.

 Storm two: Wednesday and Thursday